-Following on from an extensive study of the Life and Ministry of Jesus, St. Catherine's are now planning a pilgrimage to the Holy Land in March 2020 from Tuesday 10th to Tuesday 17th to actually see and experience the places, sights and sounds we have been learning about.
+Following on from an extensive study of the Life and Ministry of Jesus, St. Catherine's are now about to go on a pilgrimage to the Holy Land in March 2020 from Tuesday 10th to Tuesday 17th to actually see and experience the places, sights and sounds we have been learning about.
 The tour is designed with the minimum of walking involved and so is more suitable for those who are, shall we say, less mobile although of course anyone is very welcome to join us.
 For more details ring Andrew on 01269 826101.
 If you would like to look at the brochure which can be downloaded please click the first link below or if you would rather look at the Flip-book click the second.
-Alternatively if you would like a hard copy of the brochure, please give me a ring or email me at email@example.com. http://www.maranatha.co.uk/HolyLand2020-AndrewSteven/e-brochure.pdf
+Alternatively if you would like a hard copy of the brochure, please give me a ring or email me at firstname.lastname@example.org. http://www.maranatha.co.uk/HolyLand2020-AndrewSteven/e-brochure.pdf

 DAY 2/WEDNESDAY 11th We start our pilgrimage on the Sea of Galilee with a trip across the lake on a "Jesus boat".
 Half way across the engine is stopped and there is a complete silence, time to gather our thoughts and feelings and reflect on where we are.
 Perhaps it is not too difficult to imagine seeing Jesus and his disciples striding across the nearby hillside.